xzdmx/hf-gs/README.md

 ## Instructions

 We provide two example processes.
-One is the process of using Lama to repair the spinner dataset, and the other is the process of using stable diffusion to repair the MIP nerf dataset.
+One is the process of using Lama to repair the spinnerf dataset, and the other is the process of using stable diffusion to repair the Mip-NeRF dataset.
 Select one of the following to execute:

 lama: